-The Hubble Legacy Archive (HLA) is a project designed to enhance science from Hubble Space Telescope data by augmenting the HST Data Archive and providing advanced browsing capabilities.
-It is a joint project of the Space Telescope Science Institute, the Canadian Astronomy Data Centre (CADC), and, until December 2010, the European Coordinating Facility (ST-ECF).
-The HLA offers high level HST products including composite images, as well as interactive tools for previewing data products.
+The Hubble Legacy Archive (HLA) is a project designed to enhance science from HST data by augmenting the HST Data Archive and by providing advanced browsing capabilities.
+Features of the HLA include a preview viewer, an interactive image display, a footprint service, individual, combined and mosaicked images, improved astrometric positions, object catalogs, and selected grism extractions.
+The HLA is a joint project of the Space Telescope Science Institute, the Canadian Astronomy Data Centre (CADC), and the European Space Astronomy Centre (ESAC).
 Section 7.3 contains more detailed information about the HLA.